amishra0909/HandwritingRecognition/README.md

 HandwritingRecognition
 ======================

-This project is recognize hand written roman numerals using deep learning and neural networks.
+This project recognizes hand written Roman numerals using deep learning and neural networks.
+We are following steps from www.neuralnetworkanddeeplearning.com.